Department of Informatics

-An experienced game designer, Joshua’s work incorporates physical objects, wearable technology, and interactive tabletops to explore embodied interactions with digital games and stories.
-In 2010 he was the lead designer for Futura: the sustainable futures game, which was showcased at the 2010 Winter Olympics in Vancouver, and later incorporated in the City of Vancouver’s “Greenest Cities Conversations” program.
-Collaborating with Karen Tanenbaum, he created The Reading Glove: a tangible, wearable, work of electronic literature where a reader explores a collection of evocative physical objects to piece together a historical narrative.
-The Reading Glove was recently shown at MLA 2014 as part of the Pathfinders exhibit, and in 2016 at the Stedman Gallery in the Electronic Literature: A Matter of Bits exhibition.
+An experienced game designer, Tess’s work incorporates physical objects, wearable technology, and interactive tabletops to explore embodied interactions with digital games and stories.
+In 2010 she was the lead designer for Futura: the sustainable futures game, which was showcased at the 2010 Winter Olympics in Vancouver, and later incorporated in the City of Vancouver’s “Greenest Cities Conversations” program.
+Collaborating with Karen Tanenbaum, she created The Reading Glove: a tangible, wearable, work of electronic literature where a reader explores a collection of evocative physical objects to piece together a historical narrative.
+The Reading Glove was shown at MLA 2014 as part of the Pathfinders exhibit, and in 2016 at the Stedman Gallery in the Electronic Literature: A Matter of Bits exhibition.
 It has been selected for inclusion in the third collection of Electronic Literature by the Electronic Literature Organization.
-He is currently working on developing new gaming technologies that push the boundaries of personal fabrication, using 3D printers and laser cutters as platforms for hybrid digital/physical games.
-His most recent game, Magia Transformo: The Dance of Transformation, was an official selection of IndieCade: the largest festival of independent games in the world.
+She is currently working on developing new gaming technologies that push the boundaries of personal fabrication, using 3D printers and laser cutters as platforms for hybrid digital/physical games.
+Her recent game, Magia Transformo: The Dance of Transformation, was an official selection of IndieCade: the largest festival of independent games in the world.
 It uses costumes and movement to help players adopt the personas of witches and warlocks to uncover the secret magical history of the world.